describo/profiles/profile-docs/types.md

 ## Geo

--   Geo: A geo selection input; allows selecting an area or a single point
+-   `Geo`: A geo selection input; allows selecting an area or a single point

 ```
 {